Magpie Hill Solar Farm

 Benefits

-The Project will provide benefits through a boost to local and regional economy and local businesses and jobs during construction.
+We know that our Project will bring inherent economic and social benefits to the community, through a boost to the local economy, local businesses and jobs during construction and operations.

-Every project and community are different, so the way we share benefits is tailored to the region.
-The approach to benefit sharing will be shaped by feedback from the community and a clear understanding of local priorities, project constraints, and potential impacts.
+The final approach to benefit sharing will be shaped by consultation with the community and a clear understanding of local priorities, project constraints, and potential impacts.

 Goods & Services Register